The Centre for Growth and Business Cycle Research (CGBCR)

 The CGBCR operates a vibrant research culture which embraces many disciplines in economics and which seeks to contribute to important contemporary debates in economic growth and development, macroeconomic fluctuations and stability, and government intervention and policy.

 The activities of the CGBCR have been kindly supported by research grants from The Economic and Social Research Council, the Bank of England and the Leverhulme Trust.
-The Directors of the Centre are Pierre-Richard Agenor, Keith Blackburn and Denise Osborn.
+The Directors of the Centre are Pierre-Richard Agenor and Keith Blackburn.

 The Centre for Growth and Business Cycle Research's 2014 Conference is aimed at both academic economists and policy makers alike.